Lizd0630/rnaflow/README.md

 ## To Do
 1. remove duplicates and multi-mapped reads
-2. Check commands finished in order not do it again.
+2. Check commands finished or not, in order to not do it again.
-3. Error: parameter with suffix file exist?
+3. Error: suffix file exist?